matomo-org/developer-documentation/docs/tracking-javascript.md

 *   `trackSiteSearch(keyword, [category], [resultsCount])` - Log an internal site search for a specific keyword, in an optional category, specifying the optional count of search results in the page.
 *   `trackGoal( idGoal, [customRevenue]);` - Manually log a conversion for the goal idGoal, passing in the custom revenue customRevenue if specified
 *   `trackLink( url, linkType )` - Manually log a click from your own code. url is the full URL which is to be tracked as a click. linkType can either be 'link' for an outlink or 'download' for a download.
+*   `trackAllContentImpressions()` - Scans the entire DOM for all content blocks and tracks all impressions once the DOM ready event has been triggered.
+*   `trackVisibleContentImpressions ( checkOnSroll, timeIntervalInMs )` - Scans the entire DOM for all content blocks as soon as the page is loaded.
+It tracks an impression only if a content block is actually visible.
+*   `trackContentImpressionsWithinNode( domNode )` - Scans the given DOM node and its children for content blocks and tracks an impression for them if no impression was already tracked for it.
+*   `trackContentInteractionNode( domNode, contentInteraction )` - Tracks an interaction with the given DOM node / content block.
+*   `trackContentImpression( contentName, contentPiece, contentTarget )` - Tracks a content impression using the specified values.
+*   `trackContentInteraction( contentInteraction, contentName, contentPiece, contentTarget )` - Tracks a content interaction using the specified values.

 _Configuration of the Tracker Object_